 - 15.1 The employer and employees shall comply with the provisions of the Health & Safety at Work Act 2015 and subsequent amendments.
 The parties to this agreement agree that employees should be adequately protected from any safety and health hazard arising in the workplace.
 All reasonable precautions for the health and safety of employees shall be taken, including the provision of protective clothing/ equipment (as per clause 17 of this MECA). - 15.2 It shall be the responsibility of the employer to ensure that the workplace meets required standards and that adequate and sufficient safety equipment is provided. - 15.3 It shall be the responsibility of every employee covered by this agreement to work safely and to report any hazards, accidents or injuries as soon as practicable to the appropriate person.
-It is a condition of employment that safety equipment and clothing required by the employer is to be worn or used and that safe working practices must be observed at all times. - 15.4 Attention is also drawn to the employer's policies and procedures on health and safety. - 15.5 The employer recognises that to fulfil their function health and safety delegates require adequate training, time and facilities. - The parties to the Agreement recognise that effective Health and Safety Committees are the appropriate means for providing consultative mechanisms on Health and Safety issues in the work place.
+It is a condition of employment that safety equipment and clothing required by the employer is to be worn or used and that safe working practices must be observed at all times. - 15.4 Attention is also drawn to the employer's policies and procedures on health and safety, this includes the Worker Participation Agreements (WPA) where these are agreed between the parties. - 15.5 The employer recognises that to fulfil their function Health and Safety Representatives (HSRs) require adequate training, time and facilities.
+The Health and Safety at Work Act 2015 requires employers to allow a health and safety representative to spend as much time as is reasonably necessary to perform his or her functions or exercise his or her powers under the Act (clause 10(c), Schedule 2). - 15.6 The parties to the Agreement recognise that effective Health and Safety Committees are the appropriate means for providing consultative mechanisms on Health and Safety issues in the work place.